bibekmain/Rent-My-Whip/README.md

 # Rent My Whip

 *Rent My Whip* is an *open-source* project that focuses on the online car rental experience.
-The application uses React.js for it's front end and a mongodb database for storing user and car information. *Rent My Whip* is an innovative web application designed to revolutionize the way people share and access vehicles.
+The application uses React.js for its front end and a Mongodb database for storing user and car information. *Rent My Whip* is an innovative web application designed to revolutionize the way people share and access vehicles.
 This platform serves as a dynamic marketplace connecting vehicle owners with individuals seeking short-term vehicle rentals.

 ## Getting Started
 To use *Rent My Whip*, simply visit the live website and click on Book Ride to start your rental journey.

 ## Usage
-- Check out our About page, by navigating through the About button at the top of the home page, to get insight on what we do.
+- Check out our About page, by navigating through the About button at the top of the home page, to get insight into what we do.
 - Click on Vehicle Models to look at our currently listed vehicles available for rent.
 - Click on Book Ride to schedule your perfect rental vehicle.